zhangyuanxun/dstm/README.md

 ### Data Processing
 During the data collecting, you have collected paper texts from journals.
 In the data processing stage, you need to process raw text datasets for suitable dataset format for the model.
-In our model, we use bag-of-words as model input.
-Hence,
+In our model, we use bag-of-words as our model input.
+Hence, for data processing, we need to transform the raw text format into bag-of-words format.
+In addtion, in data processing stage, we also need to generate the whole vocabulary, tool-to-doc, and dataset-to-doc tables.

 ## Citations